-Immunization records must be returned to the Student Health Center (SHC) by July 10 for the fall semester and January 10 for the spring semester.
+Immunization records must be returned to the University Health Center (UHC) during Orientation.
 You will not be able to register for the next semester's classes until this is turned in.

 The Student Health Center is open from 8 a.m.-5 p.m., Monday through Friday.
 If you are sick, hurt or have any health issue, call or stop by to make an appointment to see us.